Endava/cats/README.md

 - **Highly Configurable**: high amount of customization to adapt to each context
 - **Self-Healing**: as tests are generated, any OpenAPI spec change is picked up automatically
 - **Simple to Learn**: flat learning curve, with intuitive configuration and syntax
-- **Fast**: automatic process for write, run and report test cases which covers thousands of tests within minutes
+- **Fast**: automatic process for write, run and report tests which covers thousands of scenarios within minutes

 <p align="center"></p>

 # Overview
 By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate thousands of API tests within minutes with **no coding effort**.
-All test cases are **generated and run automatically** based on a pre-defined set of **76 Fuzzers**.
+All tests are **generated and run automatically** based on a pre-defined set of **76 Fuzzers**.
 The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations and security.
 Even more, you can leverage the fact that CATS generates request payloads dynamically and write simple end-to-end functional flows.